leeandher/100DaysOfCode/log.md

 **Today's Progress**: Completed the 29th [JS30][js30c] challenge, and some more React Basics in [RFB][rfbc]

-**Topics**: Time and Date Objects in JS, State chanes through Children in React, React CSS Transition Grouping
+**Topics**: Time and Date Objects in JS, State changes through Children in React, React CSS Transition Grouping

 **Thoughts**: Wow, I'm going to finish JS30!
 This is crazy!
 My plan is to start the [Learn Node][lnc] right after so we'll see how that goes.
 It was a lot of fun, but I'm honestly seeing myself enjoying doing more React stuff right now, so let's keep the momentum going!